Skip to main content

 Accelerator

-Creates an accelerator device with the specified ID.
+Creates an accelerator device with the specified ID and memory limit.

 Provides access to GPU or other hardware accelerators in the system.